Radio Tarana: MediaWorks partnership

 In January 2015 Radio Tarana and MediaWorks New Zealand announced a partnership to collaborate commercially, extending the reach and client opportunities for both broadcasters.
 Khan said the arrangement protected the station's unique identity as an independent Indian community.
 The station would continue to have editorial control over its news, music, information, sports, culture, events and lifestyle programmes.

 The partnership provided the opportunity to be part of the MediaWorks stable which included TV3, TV4, George FM, Mai FM, Magic, More FM, Radio Live, The Breeze, The Edge, The Rock and The Sound.
 MediaWorks commercial director Paul Hancox said the partnership would allow the company to take its brands and personalities into Tarana's markets, which would have otherwise been hard to reach.
 Writer Damien Venuto said the partnership made sense given the increase in new migrants to New Zealand since 1996, and the growing divide between broadcasters that are dedicated to ethnic minorities and those that are targeting a broad audience.

-Khan claimed the station's listenership was growing rapidly, with Hindi becoming the fourth most spoke language in the country and Indian becoming the fifth largest ethnic group.
+Khan claimed the station's listenership was growing rapidly, with Hindi becoming the fourth most spoken language in the country and Indian becoming the fifth largest ethnic group.
 He said the radio market was rapidly changing, audiences were becoming more fragmented, and major radio companies were starting to recognise the value of commercially successful niche broadcasters with a loyal client base.
 He said major broadcasters were struggling to maintain listeners for long periods of time on tradition platforms, while niche broadcasters were struggling to find free-to-air spectrum.